abhishekdevelops/react-projects-portfolio/README.md

 This repository contains a collection of my React.js projects, built to strengthen my frontend development skills and showcase my work.

-The apps are organized into two categories:
+The apps are organized into three categories:

 ---

 ## 📦 Mini Projects (Logic-Focused)

 | Project | Description |